I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 Fiverr is still one fun site to work in.
 It is difficult to get a bad rating in this site if you’re good at what you do.

-On the other hand, flow of work here can be unpredictable sometimes.
-The primary model of this site is that you set up your service description (called a gig) and wait for people to order your gigs.
+On the other hand, flow of work here can be unpredictable.
+The primary model of this site is that you set up your service description (called a gig) and wait for people to order them.

 I had already worked with Fiverr a little bit a few years back.
 One goal of this challenge was to revamp my Fiverr account and start earning from it too.